Khanathan/Fun-Lang-Interpreter/README.md

-# MiniFun - A Small Functional Programming Language
+# MiniFunc - A Small Functional Programming Language

 This is an interpreter for a small functional programming language with type inference, written in Haskell.